-In addition to the Track API for single tracks, the Package API allows loading complete ZIP packages (.zip, .rez) at once.
+In addition to the Track API for single tracks, the Package API allows loading complete ZIP archives (.zip, .rez), as packages, at once.
 An XML file (.xml, .rex) containing a single compilation is also considered a package in the context of this API.

 This API allows a user to offer a complete compilation, with or without track media, by just distributing an URL.